 We’ve already covered the benefit of personal protection from liability, but there are other advantages to forming an LLC too.

-An LLC will give you a more formalized business structure, and this can prove to be incredibly beneficial if or when you have partners.
-Being structured as an LLC will help you when people join and leave the business, as well as when and how to pay out dividends or profits to staff or partners.
+An LLC will give you a more formalized business structure, which can prove incredibly beneficial if or when you have partners.
+Being structured as an LLC will help you when people join and leave the business and when and how to pay out dividends or profits to staff or partners.

-Taxation is another area where an LLC can be affected, as you will be able to be taxed as a corporation.
+Taxation is another area where an LLC can be affected, as you will be taxed as a corporation.
 To optimize your tax, you should consult an accountant as it is beyond the scope of this article.

 Cost of Forming an LLC

 It is relatively inexpensive to form an LLC for your online business, and you can do it straight away at ZenBusiness for around $49.

 For $199 + state fee and ZenBusiness gives you one year of registered agent services.